sdylewski/Stealthchanger/docs/SoftwareAndConfig/Installation.md

 ### Will Moonraker updates overwrite my customizations?
 Yes, if you make manual changes to files in the `stealthchanger/` directory, they will be overwritten when Moonraker updates.
 Use configuration override files or modify the files in your config directory instead of modifying the installed files directly.

+### My KTC easy config files are not visible in mainsail
+Click the refresh button manually to invalidate the cache.